NebraLtd/helium-miner-software/README.md

 Repo: [github.com/NebraLtd/hm-config](https://github.com/NebraLtd/hm-config)

-This container is responsible for the device onboarding and provides the Bluetooth LE to allow the hotspot to be configured via the Helium App.
+This container is (partially) responsible for the device onboarding and provides the Bluetooth LE to allow the hotspot to be configured via the Helium App.
+It is also responsible for configuring WiFi.

 ## Helium Miner